MartinLwx/martinlwx.github.io/what-is-the-heap-and-stack/index.md

 It should be emphasized again here that the stack grows from **high address -> low address**, so from left to right in the above figure is **high address -> low address**.

-How does the function call work?
+How does the function call work(simplified version)?

 - Function call: subtract the value of `sp`  -> construct the stack frame for the called function, push them to the stack -> enter the callee
 - Function exit: just reverse the above process

+> The full procedure of function call can be found on [^3]

 > 📒 The problem to be worried about when allocating space on the stack is: do not keep allocating which causes the stack to blow up (that is, the famous Stack Overflow problem).
 Keep this in mind when writing recursive functions.
 You can choose to implement the function in an iterative way or consider increasing the size limit of the stack. *For example, in Python, you can use `sys.getrecursionlimit()` to modify the size limit of the stack*.
 In some programming languages, we can also change the recursive function to the tail recursion version, which can benefit from the optimizations.